Buying your first home in Portland: the plain-English playbook

 5. Under contract to keys

-Inspection, negotiation round two (this is where I earn my keep, my clients will tell you I fight for you), appraisal, closing.
-I coordinate the moving parts; you make decisions with full context.
-Then the part nobody warns you about: the surreal feeling of being handed keys to a house that's yours.
+Inspection, negotiation round two (this is where I earn my keep; my clients will tell you I fight for them), appraisal, closing.
+I coordinate the moving parts and you make decisions with full context.
+Then comes the part nobody warns you about: the surreal feeling of being handed keys to a house that's yours.

 P.S.
 I'm licensed in both Oregon and Washington, so Vancouver and Camas are in play without switching agents.
 When you're ready, or just curious, tell me what home looks like.